Sir-Jude/Distriflask/README.md

 app = Flask(__name__)
 ```

-Sets a configuration variable for the Flask application and store it in the .emv file
+Sets a configuration variable for the Flask application and store it in the .env file
 ```
 app.config["SECRET_KEY"] = os.getenv("SECRET_KEY")
 ```